Nagoya University

 • General Selection

-The School uses the standardized university entrance examinations to measure the overall foundational academic ability of applicants during general selection.
-In the individual achievement tests administered by the university, applicants are required to opt for Mathematics, Science, Foreign Languages, and Japanese.
-Adopting this approach enables the School to measure applicants’ reading comprehension, expressive ability, and logical thinking, as well as their breadth of education and depth of knowledge in diverse fields of science.
+The School of Science uses the Common Test for University Admissions to measure the overall basic academic skills of applicants for it’s General Entrance Exam.
+Then the School of Science administers Individual Achievement Tests for Mathematics, Science, and Foreign Languages.
+Adopting this approach enables the School to measure an applicants’ skills in comprehension, expression, and critical thinking, as well as to assess the extent of their education and depth of their knowledge in different fields of science.

-• Selection Based on School Recommendation (with standardized university entrance examinations)
+• Selection Based on School Recommendation (with the Common Test for University Admissions)

 • Entrance Examinations for Privately Funded International Students